 It’s also been theorised that the various full cast shots released for the game over the years, before the first roster of 21 heroes was locked in, already showed her off.
 A cyclops omnic was in one shot, in the foreground just enough that it would suggest Blizzard were confident they would make it in.
 It also featured a very similar logo on its forehead to the Athena one seen in-game.

 We asked Blizzard directly about Athena during an interview, but they had nothing to say about where she was going - yet, anyway.

-During a recent DICE Summit keynote, Jeff Kaplan showed an image of some hero silhouettes, and look who showed up:
+That same DICE talk had this image of some hero silhouettes, and look who showed up:

 Liao And Another - Unknown, one possibly a tank

 The most recently hinted at hero and the one with the least amount of info out there, Liao was a founding member of Overwatch along with Soldier: 76, Ana Amari and Reaper, among others.
 We have nothing but a name, sourced from an in-universe post about the organisation itself, and nothing beyond that is even hinted at.
 In Ana's lore trailer, we did see this image of the full old Overwatch crew: